fahad-programmer/fadex/readme.md

-# Fadex Documentation
+# Fadex: A Powerful Web Scraper With Unmatched Performance

 ## Overview

 **Fadex** is a Python module that provides powerful web scraping functionalities, including fetching web pages, extracting metadata, and parsing HTML content.
+Built with a Rust backend using PyO3, it aims to provide high performance and ease of use for web scraping tasks.

 ## Installation